Andrzej-Gajowniczek/Open2Work/README.md

 I hope you'll like it.
 I was inspired by early '80 assembly demos on Atari 800XL, ZX Spectrum and Commodore64.
-Unfortunately termbox lacking of wait for vertical retrace and hardware scrolling like this lovely one on Atari and Commodore but hello :P
+Unfortunately termbox lacking of wait for vertical retrace and hardware scrolling like this lovely one on Atari and Commodore.

 Video recorded from the demo: https://youtu.be/89G11yxL6i8?si=dls4_QfA0hRYyW06&t=6